Law Cer

 ‘Furthermore, the government must create an internet referral unit wherein the general public can document extremist content,’ he added.

-Parliament must pass a ‘Harmony Act’ so that you can criminalize hate speech, mainly an incitement to violence.
+Parliament must pass a ‘Harmony Act’ so that it can criminalize hate speech, mainly incitement to violence.
 In addition, those insulting the ethnicity and faith of others need to be held criminally accountable.

 ‘If there was a Harmony Act, terror chief Zahran could have been arrested long ago, and the Easter Sunday carnage could no longer have come about,’ he mentioned.

-Given the truth, some Sri Lankans had long gone remote places as students best to get radicalized.
+Given the truth, some Sri Lankans had long gone to remote places as students to avoid getting radicalized.
 Those looking to go abroad for research need to get a No Objection Certificate from the Ministry of Education.

 He entreated the authorities to draw up a Blocklist of radical preachers and ban their entry into Sri Lanka.
 At the same time, the government needs to criminalize the sale and distribution of radical books and guides.

-Foreign nonsecular preachers need to accept a visa handiest after clearance from the Ministry of Religious Affairs and the Intelligence businesses.
-These bodies have to undergo the applicant’s speeches and writings before sanctioning the visa.
+Foreign nonsecular preachers need to accept a visa handiest after clearance from the Ministry of Religious Affairs and the Intelligence agencies.
+These bodies have to review the applicant’s speeches and writings before sanctioning the visa.

 ‘The preacher should additionally sign a statement to sell moderation, tolerance, and co-existence,’ Dr.Gunaratna said.

-Further, anyone preaching in Sri Lanka must get a permit and should signal a statement that what they pontificate can be suitable for a multi-ethnic and multi-non secular Sri Lanka.
+Further, anyone preaching in Sri Lanka must get a permit and should signal a statement that what they pontificate can be suitable for a multi-ethnic and multi-secular Sri Lanka.

-Dr.Rohan Gunaratna stated that the religious and ethnic segregation in faculties and classes in Sri Lanka must be replaced through a multi-ethnic and multi-spiritual faculty and class gadget.
+Dr.Rohan Gunaratna stated that the religious and ethnic segregation in faculties and classes in Sri Lanka must be replaced through a multi-ethnic and multi-spiritual faculty and class structure.

 ‘Government should additionally introduce a course in Comparative Religion, and getting a pass in this should be obligatory,’ Dr.Gunaratna said.